 If you own a Calathea plant, you are well aware of how beautiful and common this tropical houseplant from the tropics is.
 These plants need special care because they are sensitive, and one of the most important things to remember is when to repot Calathea.
-In this blog post, we will discuss it and how to repot calathea plant, so that ensure it thrives.

 Why it’s Important to Repot Calatheas?

 You’ll know it’s time to repot your Calathea when you see signs including:

 Over time, the roots grow faster in the smaller container, wrapping themselves around the bottom so much that they can’t get more water or nutrients from the soil mix.
 Given enough time, the plant can eventually cover the entire container with roots, leaving little room for the soil to retain water.
 As a result, it raises the risk of the pot expanding or developing fractures, which could cause the plant to topple over.

 Some containers are not suitable

 Calathea plants simply do not fit well in some containers.
 Because they thrive in a rainforest habitat that is perpetually humid and moist, these plants require moist soil.
 They dislike having any standing water close to their roots, though.
 Repotting should be done as soon as possible in containers designed to prevent water from becoming caught in the edges or corners because doing so will harm Calathea.

 Over time, texture and nutrients in the soil mixture are lost.
 The roots of the plant receive little air or water when combinations that are too loose are compacted and tight.
 Because the soil is rich in micronutrients that are challenging to replace, adding fertilizer cannot always make up for the nutrients that are lost over time.
 Additionally, because fertilizer cannot penetrate compacted soil evenly, feeding a plant is more difficult than is necessary